supercollider/supercollider/README_LINUX.md

 Installing Qt
 -------------

-Qt is required to be able to run the SuperCollider IDE.

-Qt is trickier to install.
-As of June 2018, the version made available in the Debian repositories is too old for SuperCollider — 5.7 or later is required to build the IDE and sclang's Qt GUI system.
+**Qt 5.7 or later** is required to be able to run the SuperCollider IDE and sclang's Qt GUI system.

 ### Installing Qt using the official installer